jwhco/scripts/ObsidianQaTools/README.md

 - User runs script to check for similar repository file names, then checks for similarities within those files.
 Identify notes that are significantly similar, use Jaccard or BoW.
 - List all files with special characters in filename, seek to standardize filenames with [0-9,a-z] or space.
 The use of `-` dash and `_` underscore fine.
 Avoid special characters.
 Understand that space and `_` will HTML URL encode.
 Find a blend between OS file system, human readable, and usage in scripts.
 A more automated way than entering characters `,` comma, `$` dollar, and `;` semicolin inside Obsidian search.
 - Scripts have an option to produce a Obsidian Markdown report, complete with links to documents that need work.
 Script makes a table and output Markdown, then deposits it in the Obsidian vault root.
+- Script to check general syntax of Markdown to identify files in a folder that are NOT Markdown.
+Identify the problem, throw an error code according to defect.
+Find corrupt files.
+- Script to determine if Markdown file in a repository conforms to file standard.
+Including filename "{SERIAL} {KEYWORD PHRASE}", file contains YAML front matter, header structure, and file contains `## Related ` header that is complete.
+- Identify duplicate images that may have different or the same names.
+Do this by hashing files, then comparing all hashes, finally printing a report.
+End user will be able to bulk corrections, linking to primary file, then deleting all duplicate images.
+Sugguest the oldest original image as survivor.

+## Methodology

+- Do not make these an Obsidian plug-in.
+Keep them in the realm of Markdown centric tools.
+If there is a flag, then make them more Obsidian aware.
+- Primary objective is to use these scripts to keep a directory of Markdown clean.
+Primary compatibility with flags to [GitHub Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github) [Obsidian Markdown](https://www.markdownguide.org/tools/obsidian/), and [Leanpub Markua](https://leanpub.com/markua/read).
+- Use [Jupyter Notebook](https://jupyter.org/) to build scripts while documenting them.
+Focus on scripts that can report inside the Jupyter interface before breaking them out into stand alond command-line scripts.
+- If it doesn't work on the command line, then it isn't worth trying to put an interface on it.
+Make scripts clean enough to run in a Terminal window, or feed out to a cluster to run in parallel.

 ## Distribution